Micah Allen – CV

 For this research I worked with Chris Frith, Andreas Roepstorff, and Antoine Lutz on a longitudinal fMRI project investigating the impact of mindfulness-based attention training on neuroplasticity, emotion, and meta-cognition.
 The first paper from this project was recently published in the Journal of Neuroscience.
 During my PhD I completed coursework in magnetic resonance imaging, statistical parametric mapping, and FSL at institutes across Europe, including the Donders Institute for Brain, Cognition, and Behavior, the University College of London Functional Imaging Laboratory, and the Oxford FMRIB group.
 In 2011 I received the Mind & Life Institute Varela Award for my work on meta-cognition and neuroplasticity, and the following year I received an Aarhus University travel award for a 6-month visit to University College of London.

-On the basis of this grant, in the spring of 2012 I moved to the UCL Institute of Cognitive Neuroscience, where I work with Geraint Rees as a visiting member of the Awareness Lab on model-based fMRI, morphometric neuroanatomy, predictive coding, and dynamic causal modeling.
-In the short-term, I am particularly interested in applying psychophysics, predictive coding, and model-based fMRI to interoception and consciousness.
-In the long term, I hope to develop novel computational models of embodied awareness and meta-cognition, identify key targets for intervention and cognitive training, and to pursue theoretical models of learning and consciousness.
+On the basis of this grant, in the spring of 2012 I moved to the UCL Institute of Cognitive Neuroscience, where I currently work with Geraint Rees as a Wellcome Trust Post-Doctoral fellow in the Awareness Lab.
+My current research focuses on the application of psychophysics, predictive coding, and model-based fMRI to embodied awareness and self-consciousness.
+The long term goal of this research is the development of novel computational models of embodied awareness and meta-cognition, in order to identify key targets for future intervention and cognitive optimisation.
 Overall, I enjoy a wide range of research interests and am at home whether presenting research, writing theoretical work, or coding in Matlab.
-As an aspiring sci-fi author I maintain a healthy addiction to the genre, and am an avid home brewing, southern barbeque, and gaming enthusiast.
+As an aspiring sci-fi author I maintain a healthy addiction to the genre, and am an avid home brewing, southern barbecue, and gaming enthusiast.